Conference Programme

 • Vikram

-Vikram Kothari Managing Director, NSE Clearing National Stock Exchange of India
+Vikram Kothari Managing Director & CEO, NSE Clearing National Stock Exchange of India

 • Vikram Kothari

-Managing Director, NSE Clearing National Stock Exchange of India
+Managing Director & CEO, NSE Clearing National Stock Exchange of India

 Mr. Vikram Kothari has worked in areas of product development, operations, risk management, sales in the stock exchange, custody, clearing and banking space for more than 20 years.
 Prior to his current role as Managing Director of NSE Clearing Limited (formerly known as National Securities Clearing Corporation Limited) in India, he worked with organizations like JP Morgan Chase, HSBC, and NSE in various capacities.
 He joined NSE Clearing Limited in November 2017.
 He is a graduate from Mumbai University and a Member of the Institute of Chartered Accountants of India.